-In fact, virtually every other member of the Ananda Sangha congregation is employed in the tech industry.
+In fact, virtually every second or third member of the Ananda Sangha congregation is employed in the tech industry.

-Swami Kriyananda captured the deeper motive behind the creation of the community, and its associated church, Ananda Sangha in Palo Alto.
-It was no less than a desire to offer a more rational, human approach to the spiritual life – to life generally.
+Swami Kriyananda captured the deeper reason for the creation of the community and its associated church, Ananda Sangha in Palo Alto.
+It was nothing less than a desire to offer a more rational, human approach to the spiritual life – and to life generally.

-Yogananda came to America in 1920 with a special mission to show people how they can make their religion practical, experiential, and free of rigid dogmas and absurd demands for blind belief.
+Yogananda came to America in 1920 with a special mission to show people how they could make their religion practical, experiential, and free of rigid dogmas and the absurd demand for blind belief.

-In the mid-1980s, twenty-five members of Ananda Village, the original Ananda community in the foothills near Nevada City, moved rented a mansion in the Pacific Heights neighborhood of San Francisco, with beautiful views overlooking the Bay.
+In the mid-1980s, twenty-five members of Ananda Village, the original Ananda community in the foothills near Nevada City, moved into a rented mansion in the Pacific Heights neighborhood of San Francisco, with beautiful views of the Bay.

-In 1989, the growing band of Yogananda devotees purchased a 72-unit apartment complex on five acres, on the northern edge of Mountain View, on the border with Palo Alto.
+In 1989, the growing band of Yogananda devotees purchased a 72-unit apartment complex on five acres at the northern edge of Mountain View, on the border with Palo Alto.

 For several years, the new Ananda Community was entirely inhabited by Ananda members.
-Today, about a fifth of the apartments are occupied by people sympathetic to Ananda’s way of life, but who aren’t formally affiliated.
+Today, about a fifth of the apartments are occupied by people sympathetic to Ananda’s way of life, but not formally affiliated.

-The members of Ananda Sangha’s heavily tech-oriented congregation have embraced the more practical spiritual approach to the inner life than most traditional churches offer.
-The teachings of Paramhansa Yogananda include techniques for direct, personal inner communion with God.
+The members of Ananda Sangha’s heavily tech-oriented congregation have embraced a scientific approach to the spiritual life.
+The teachings of Paramhansa Yogananda include techniques for personal inner communion with God.

-The following is from a talk that Kriyananda gave to the Ananda residents in 1995:
+The following is from a talk by Swami Kriyananda to the Ananda residents in 1995: